Sound Randomized Smoothing in Floating-Point Arithmetics: Introduction

-In this paper, we make the following contributions. \begin{enumerate} \item We perform a novel analysis of numerical errors in randomized smoothing approaches \mh{when using floating-point precision} and identify qualitatively new problems. \item Building on the observations, we present a simple approach for developing classifiers whose smoothed version will provide fundamentally wrong certificates for chosen points. \item We propose a sound randomized smoothing procedure \mh{for floating-point precision}.
-The certification speed is essentially equal, and the certified robust accuracy matches the one claimed by the standard (unsound) smoothing.
-The code will be publicly available. \end{enumerate}
+In this paper, we make the following contributions\footnote{Code is available at \url{https://github.com/vvoracek/Sound-Randomized-Smoothing}}: \begin{enumerate} \item We perform a novel analysis of numerical errors in randomized smoothing approaches when using floating-point \mh{arithmetic} and identify qualitatively new problems. \item Building on the observations, we present a simple approach for developing classifiers whose smoothed version will provide fundamentally wrong certificates for chosen points \mh{and discuss how this could be exploited in practice}. \item We propose a sound randomized smoothing procedure for floating-point \mh{arithmetic} \mh{with negligible computational overhead for image classification compared to the unsound practice.} \end{enumerate}

+\mh{While we could not find substantial differences of our sound certificates compared to the unsound practice for our tested classifiers, \gr{a lack of a counterexample is not a proof of the correctness}.
+The past has shown that such gaps will be exploited by malicious actors in the future.
+It is to be expected that certificates of adversarial robustness are required for classifiers used in safety-critical systems (see European AI act \citet{EU2021}) and thus will be controlled by regulatory bodies.
+A malicious company could use then the problems of randomized smoothing in floating-point arithmetic to provide fake certificates on a known/leaked test set.
+Since our sound randomized smoothing procedure for floating-point arithmetic comes at essentially no additional cost for quantized input e.g., images, we believe that using our sound procedure should always be used for such domains.}

-\paragraph{Manuscript organization:} We start with the definition of randomized smoothing in Section~\ref{sec:smooth}, then we continue with the introduction of floating-point arithmetics following the IEEE standard 754~\citep{ieee} in Section~\ref{sec:floats}.
-Then, in Section~\ref{sec:false} we exploit the properties of floating-point arithmetics and present a simple classifier producing wrong certificates, and we follow with the identification of the implicit assumptions of randomized smoothing.
-In Section~\ref{sec:sound} we conclude the main result by proposing a method of sound randomized smoothing in floating-point arithmetics \mh{ and provide an experimental comparison of the old unsound and the new sound certificates}.
+\paragraph{Manuscript organization:} We start with the definition of randomized smoothing in Section~\ref{sec:smooth}, then we continue with the introduction of floating-point arithmetic following the IEEE standard 754~\citep{ieee} in Section~\ref{sec:floats}.
+In Section~\ref{sec:false}, we exploit the properties of floating-point arithmetic and present a simple classifier producing wrong certificates, and we follow with the identification of the implicit assumptions of randomized smoothing.
+In Section~\ref{sec:sound} we conclude the main result by proposing a method of sound randomized smoothing in floating-point arithmetic and provide an experimental comparison of the old unsound and the new sound certificates.